GiorgioMorales/giorgiomorales.github.io/content/post/Univariate-SR/index.md

 In real-world datasets, finding subsets where non-analyzed variables are fixed can be difficult or result in small sets.
-To overcome this, we generate sets with the desired behavior and estimate their responses using a trained regression model $\tilde{f}$.
+To overcome this, we generate sets with the desired behavior and estimate their responses using a trained regression model $\hat{f}$.
 Our method then derives univariate skeletons from these sets, serving as explanations of the function approximated by the model, as shown in Fig. 5.

 <div style="display: flex; justify-content: center;">
   <figure style="text-align: center;">
     <img src=step2.jpg alt="figure" width="100%">
-    <figcaption>Figure 5: An example of a univariate symbolic skeleton prediction for variable $x_1$.</figcaption>
+    <figcaption>Figure 5: An example of a univariate symbolic skeleton prediction.</figcaption>
   </figure>
 </div>